 Longtime Boise State offensive line coach Chris Strausser, who totaled 12 seasons with the Broncos over two separate stints, joined head coach Chris Petersen on the Washington coaching staff prior to the start of the 2014 season.
-In 2015, Strausser will again serve as associate head coach and offensive line coach, his third season on the UW staff.
+In 2016, Strausser will again serve as associate head coach and offensive line coach, his third season on the UW staff.

 In 2013, Strausser completed his seventh season under Petersen, serving as associate head coach, o-line coach and run game coordinator.
 He'd also previously worked at Boise State from 2001 to 2005 under former Broncos coach Dan Hawkins.